mattb19/POV-Poker/README.md

 # POV-Poker
 POV Poker is a work in progress.
 The end goal of this project is for users to be able to player poker with eachother online, and for special abilities to be added.

+As of right now, POV Poker is still in early development.
+Some features do not work as expected while others have not been implemented yet.

 ## Dependencies
 ```console
 pip install bs4